htjb/htjb.github.io/pres.md

 May 2020, Cavendish Astrophysics, University of Cambridge.

 ## Poster Presentations
+- *globalemu:  A novel and robust approach for emulating the sky averaged 21-cm signal  from  the  cosmic  dawn  and  epoch  of  reionization*, A Precursor View of the SKA Sky, Virtual Conference, May 2021.
 - [*REACH: Radio Experiment for the Analysis of Cosmic Hydrogen*](https://drive.google.com/file/d/1dvgumyu4cXxXqoYxikU3DKOa4u_gpGzn/view'), Science at Low Frequencies VI, December 2019, Arizona State University.
 - *REACH: Radio Experiment for the Analysis of Cosmic Hydrogen*,